Montgomery, Alabama: History

 Slave traders used the Alabama River to deliver enslaved laborers to planters, to work the cotton.
 Buoyed by the revenues of the cotton trade at a time of high market demand, the newly united Montgomery grew quickly.
 In 1822, the city was designated as the county seat.
 A new courthouse was built at the present location of Court Square, at the foot of Market Street (now Dexter Avenue).
 Court Square had one of the largest slave markets in the South.
 The state capital was moved from Tuscaloosa to Montgomery, on January 28, 1846.

 As state capital, Montgomery began to influence state politics, and it would also play a prominent role on the national stage.
-Beginning February 4, 1861, representatives from Alabama, Georgia, Florida, Louisiana, Mississippi, and South Carolina met in Montgomery, host of the Southern Convention, to form the Confederate States of America.
+Beginning February 4, 1861, representatives from Alabama, Georgia, Florida, Louisiana, Mississippi, and South Carolina met in Montgomery, to attend the Southern Convention, which would form the Confederate States of America.
 Montgomery was named the first capital of the nation, and Jefferson Davis was inaugurated as president on the steps of the State Capitol.
-The capital was later moved to Richmond, Virginia.
+The capital was later moved to Richmond, Virginia in 1861 after that state joined the Confederacy since Richmond was larger and more developed than Montgomery for supporting the needs of a national capital.

 On April 12, 1865, following the Battle of Selma, Major General James H. Wilson captured Montgomery for the Union.